yecdev/yeti/README.md

 ## What doesn't it do?

 - It will not work well as a daily wallet.
 For this use case, mobile wallets are better suited.
-- It does not support t-addr or sprout addresses
+- It does not support t-address or sprout addresses.

 # Requirements